PGA champ Jason Dufner back on Manhattan rooftops

 “The experience of being in that situation, knowing how you’re going to feel, how the field is going to respond, how the golf course is going to play, what shots you’re going to need,” Dufner said.
 “All that stuff adds up.”

-Coming up for Dufner are the FedEx Cup playoffs and the President's Cup in October.
-But before then, he and his wife will take a vacation and hit the beach.
+Coming up for Dufner are the FedEx Cup playoffs and the President’s Cup in October.
+The Dufners — who were married in May 2012 in Auburn, Ala. — will take a vacation and hit the beach this fall.